yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 Telnet to the router and type 'passwd' to set a password.
 Now telnet will be disabled, and you should log back in over ssh.

+'''Configure the front-panel LEDs''''

+You can configure the spare LEDs ("ethernet" / "usb") to display network activity.
+Edit /etc/config/system and add something like this:

+{{{
+config led ethernet
+	option sysfs ethernet
+	option trigger netdev
+	option mode "link tx rx"
+	option dev eth0

+config led usb
+	option sysfs usb
+	option trigger netdev
+	option mode "link tx rx"
+	option dev ppp0
+}}}

+This maps the "Ethernet" LED to ethernet traffic, and the "USB" LED to ADSL/PPP traffic.

+Then run /etc/init.d/led start (or reboot the device) to reload the configuration.

 == Enabling ADSL ==
 '''Set up modulation'''

+This usually works without changes.
+That said, here's how you change it if you need to.

 Current firmware supports both ADSL1 (G.DMT, G.lite, T.1413, Multi-Mode) and ADSL2+.